Date: 14 January 2014. Pelican Visits Algae.

 a mere four pounds,

-Santa Rosa Sound is east of
+SANTA ROSA SOUND is east of

 Pensacola, Florida.

-[Green water and sandy bottom equals good anchor holding, though
+Green water and sandy bottom equals good anchor holding, though

-unprotected from east or west winds.]
+unprotected from east or west winds.

-Of course it's good that Skipper
+Of course it is good that Skipper

 lets me know when boats approach.
 Her favorite though are dolphin and ever